Letting Your Plugin of The FOJ Web Application Create Links for Sitemap

 <?php class My_Plugin{ //class //Returns links ready for sitemap static function links_for_sitemap(){ $sSitemapEntry = ''; $sLink1 = 'https://example.com'; //add www to $sLink1 $sLink1 = www_on_url($sLink1, 'add_www'); $sLink2 = 'https://www.google.com'; //Sitemap entry for link 1 $sSitemapEntry .= "\t" . '<url>' . "\n"; $sSitemapEntry .= "\t\t" . '<loc>'; $sSitemapEntry .= $sLink1 . '/'; $sSitemapEntry .= '</loc>' . "\n"; $sSitemapEntry .= "\t" . '</url>' . "\n\n"; //Sitemap entry for link 2 $sSitemapEntry .= "\t" . '<url>' . "\n"; $sSitemapEntry .= "\t\t" . '<loc>'; $sSitemapEntry .= $sLink2 . '/'; $sSitemapEntry .= '</loc>' . "\n"; $sSitemapEntry .= "\t" . '</url>' . "\n\n"; return $sSitemapEntry; } } ?>

-will add "www" to a link if the link does not have www and if the link has www, it will not add www to it again.
-But if you change the second parameter fromadd_www
+In the code above, two links are being prepared for sitemap creation.
+The methodlinks_for_sitemap()must bestatic methodbecause the method will be called statically.
+The functionwww_on_url()is added on$sLink1to add "www" to the link.www_on_url($sParamUrl, $sParamAction = 'add_www')will add "www" to a link if the link does not have www and if the link has www, it will not add www to it again.
+But if you change the second parameter fromadd_wwwtono_wwwor something else, then it will remove www from the link if the link has www.
+If the link does not have www, it will return the link as it is.

 -